lalilalalalu/Recorder/docs/source/postprocessing.rst

 .. code:: bash

-   pip install pandas prettytable bokeh pip install recorder-viz --user
+   pip install pandas prettytable bokeh --user pip install recorder-viz --user

 This will install recorder-viz locally.
 You may need to include